 To be frank, I knew I was over-eating about half-way through the meal, but it was hard to stop.
 By the time I felt truly sick from the amount of meat I had consumed, it was too late.
 But as I don’t eat meat at home, I felt I had stocked up on red meat to last me well into 2008.

 For three people, including water and three beers (Portuguese Sagres), the bill came to £78.00.
 Not bad, considering how much one can eat.
 This is particularly fun for large groups.
 No churrascaria can compare to Porcao, but Rodizio Rico is the best that London can offer.
+I was also told that they maintain their sump pumps toronto regularly so as not to cause any inconvenience to their patrons.

 If you like meat, try –10 – Perfection, 9.5 – Sensational, 9 – Outstanding, 8.5 – Superb, 8 – Excellent, 7.5 – Very Good, 7 – Good, 6.5 – Above Average, 6 – Average